JustinLamMSFT/microsoft/microsoft-365/enterprise/office-365-e3.md

 - ### Do you offer volume discounts to businesses?

-    Yes, discounts are available for Enterprise Agreement customers who want to purchase through volume licensing.
+    Yes, discounts are available for enterprise customers who want to purchase through volume licensing.
 A Microsoft partner can help you explore the purchasing options for large enterprises and help you determine which is best for you.
 Learn more about [volume licensing](http://go.microsoft.com/fwlink/p/?LinkID=403935).
 Find a [Microsoft partner](http://go.microsoft.com/fwlink/p/?LinkID=389781).

 - ### Can I cancel my subscription at any time?

     You can cancel your subscription at any time.
-For annual commitment subscriptions, such as Office 365 E3, there is a penalty for cancelling before the end of your contract.
+For annual commitment subscriptions, such as Office 365 E3, there is a penalty for canceling before the end of your contract.
 Read the complete [Microsoft Online Subscription Agreement](http://go.microsoft.com/fwlink/p/?LinkID=403930).

 - ### What happens to my data if I cancel my subscription?